vterdunov/janna-rb/README.md

 # Janna
 This application will deploy your VM on VMware.
 Your VM should be OVA file.
+Janna will sent you slack notification when your Virtual machine will be ready.

 ### Configuration
 See [.env](https://github.com/vterdunov/janna/blob/master/.env) file.